An integral test on time dependent local extinction for super-coalescing Brownian motion with Lebesgue initial measure: Introduction

 \section{Introduction}

 { By a {\it super-coalescing Brownian motion} (SCBM in short) we mean} a measure-valued stochastic process describing the time-space-mass evolution of a particle system in $\bR$.
-In such a system the particles move according to (instantaneous) coalescing Brownian motions and the masses of those particles evolve according to independent continuous state branching processes (CSBP's in short) with $(1+\beta)$-stable branching law.
-Whenever two particles are in the same location their masses are added up with total mass continues the independent $(1+\beta)$-stable branching.
-Note that this scheme is welled defined due to the additivity of the CSBP.
-For coalescence to happen we only consider SCBM on $\bR$.
+In such a system the particles move according to (instantaneous) coalescing Brownian motions and the masses of those particles evolve according to independent continuous state branching processes (CSBPs in short) with $(1+\beta)$-stable branching law.
+Whenever two particles are in the same location their masses are added up with total mass { continuing with} the independent $(1+\beta)$-stable branching.
+Note that this scheme is { well} defined due to the additivity of the CSBP.
+For coalescence to happen { with a positive probability} we only consider SCBM on $\bR$.

 The SCBM has been studied in \cite{DLZ04, LWX04, Zho07}.
 With arbitrary finite initial measure it can be obtained by taking a high-density/small-particle limit of the empirical measure process of coalescing-branching particle system with Poisson initial measure.
 Its probability law can be specified by the duality on coalescing Brownian motions.